 Two-way stakeholder communication

 Throughout the project, clear, open and honest communication with the client and stakeholders has ensured that the masterplan remains true to the ITC’s objectives and represents value for money.
-Throughout the project, we will be holding workshops to ensure that all the different government bodies and stakeholder organisations are involved in shaping a world-leading bus network.
+Throughout the project, we will be holding workshops to ensure that all the different government bodies and stakeholder organisations are shaping a world-leading bus network.
 This is helping us to build a wide base of support for bus transformation and secure buy-in from stakeholders.
 We have agreed on a set of goals and are tracking our progress against these.